DHTMLX/scheduler-docs/data/touch_support.md

 ## Responsive layout

-When you initialize scheduler via [the header configuration property](#initializingschedulervialayoutconfigurationproperty) you'll be able to chose the header structure that fits the screen size of the client.
+When you [initialize Scheduler via the header configuration property](initialization.md#initializingschedulerviaheaderconfig), you'll be able to choose the header structure that fits the screen size of the client.
-It will also apply certain styles which will make elements and font sizes responsive on a small screens.
+It will also apply certain styles which will make elements and font sizes responsive on small screens.

 ###Header

 For example, you can rearrange the header into multiple rows:

 <img src="header_responsive.png"/>

-In the image above scheduler is displayed on a small screen.
+In the image above Scheduler is displayed on a small screen.

-This setting can be changed dynamically, which allows you to define separate header configuration for large and small screens:
+This setting can be changed dynamically, which allows you to define separate header configurations both for large and small screens:

 ~~~js
 // define configs
 const compactHeader = {
 	rows: [
 		{